wsjgithub/testVersion/understand.md

 [Day in the Life Template](/resources/downloads)

 ## Kano model
 The Kano model prioritizes product features and attributes.
-It  can be used to classify features into those that are basic or essential, those that will increase customer satisfaction linearly, those  that will delight the customer and differentiate the product, and those that are non-essential features and should be disregarded.
+It can be used to classify features into those that are basic or essential, those that will increase customer satisfaction linearly, those that will delight the customer and differentiate the product, and those that are non-essential and should be disregarded.

 [Kano Model Template](/downloads/KanoModel.pdf){:target="_blank"}